ganeshcse2991/validate-graphql/README.md

 [![NPM version](https://img.shields.io/npm/v/validate-graphql.svg?style=popout-square)](https://www.npmjs.com/package/validate-graphql)
 [![License: MIT](https://img.shields.io/github/license/ganeshcse2991/validate-graphql.svg)](https://opensource.org/licenses/MIT)

-`validate-graphql` is a simple and elegant module that provides you an easy way to validate your queries and mutation with your own logic.
+`validate-graphql` is a simple and elegant module that provides you an easy way to validate your queries and mutation with your own logic and YUP validation module.
-By default this module does not provide any existing validators but allows an excellent way to configure your own validation logic by accepting your own validation functions that can be executed before your resolver gets executed.
+This allows an excellent way to configure your own validation logic by accepting your own validation functions that can be executed before your resolver gets executed.

 ## Features
 - Can be used to validate type validation and value validation